lexytxt/messagesfrom061/messages/drunk-dial.md

 # Drunk dial

 I hate
-to keep on
+it when I
-hitting your line
+hit your line

 asking, “Do you still feel me, at least,